-Girl names starting with Z sit at the end of the alphabet, but they’ve become style stars in the last few decades.
+Girl names starting with Z fall at the end of the alphabet, but they’ve become style stars in the last few decades.

-From mini Zoe – no matter how you spell it – to elaborate Zariyah and Zaniyah, more girl names starting with Z appear in today’s Top 1000 than nearly any year prior.
+From mini Zoe – no matter how you spell it – to elaborate Zariyah and Zaniyah, more girl names starting with Z appear in today’s Top 1000 than nearly any decade prior.

 Maybe it’s because we love our high-value Scrabble letter names these days.
 After all, along with Q, Z offers a whopping ten points.
 Name your twin girls Zoey and Quinn, and their names would add up fast.